Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Higher-spin theory from Gross-Neveu interactions

 and separately,

-These are distinct.
-The bulk measure $\rho_*(z)$ is a \emph{kinematic} structure: it tells us where species live along the radial direction, creating the depth coordinate and the integration measure that promotes the boundary action to a $(2+1)$-dimensional bulk action.
-It is the scaffold.
-The $\Delta_1$ condensate is a \emph{dynamical} structure: it is the expectation value of the spin-2 composite $\bar\Phi_1\Phi_1\sim\Phi_2$, and it \emph{is} the spacetime background in the sense of Dvali and Gomez~\cite{Dvali2013,DvaliGomez2014} --- the spin-2 graviton condensate that sources the AdS$_3$ curvature.
-The scaffold tells you \emph{where} geometry lives; the spin-2 condensate tells you \emph{what} the geometry is.

-Crucially, the large-$N$ macroscopic wavefunction of Witten~\cite{Witten1978} --- the classical field created by the species sum --- is \emph{not} itself the graviton condensate.
-It is the wavefunction of the \emph{full} composite $\Phi_1$, which in the Clifford decomposition contains scalar, vector, tensor, axial, and pseudoscalar channels simultaneously.
-The spin-2 mode $\Delta_1 = \langle\bar\Phi_1\Phi_1\rangle$ is ``dissolved'' within this general classical field.
-It takes the mean-field selection of the \emph{vector channel} by the quartic interaction --- preferring spin-1 pairing over spin-0 --- to extract the graviton condensate from the general fermionic wavefunction.
-Without this selection, the scalar channel $\Delta_0$ would dominate and no geometry would emerge.
+\end{widetext} These two structures play different roles.
+The measure $\rho_*(z)$ is \emph{kinematic}: it records where species live along the radial direction (which is essentially condensate strength), creating the depth coordinate and the integration measure that promote the boundary action to a $(2+1)$-dimensional bulk action.
+The condensate $\Delta_1$ is \emph{dynamical}: it is the expectation value of the spin-2 composite $\bar\Phi_1\Phi_1\sim\Phi_2$, the graviton condensate that sources the AdS$_3$ curvature in the sense of Dvali and Gomez~\cite{Dvali2013,DvaliGomez2014}.
+The large-$N$ macroscopic wavefunction of Witten~\cite{Witten1978}, the classical field created by the species sum, is not itself this condensate; it is the wavefunction of the full composite $\Phi_1$, containing scalar, vector, tensor, axial, and pseudoscalar Clifford channels simultaneously.
+It is the mean-field selection of the vector channel by the quartic interaction, preferring spin-1 pairing over spin-0, that extracts the spin-2 mode $\Delta_1 = \langle\bar\Phi_1\Phi_1\rangle$ from the general fermionic wavefunction.
+It is important to keep in mind that without this selection the scalar channel $\Delta_0$ dominates and no geometry emerges.

-This is the precise sense in which the broken chiral symmetry phase of the GN model conceals the entire structure of quantum gravity: the quantum gravity foam, Planck scale, string spectrum, black hole microstructure, and holographic duality are all encoded in the condensate competition $\Delta_1/\Delta_0^2$ within the chirally broken phase that has been studied in condensed matter physics for fifty years.
-The graviton is not an elementary particle added to the theory; it is the spin-2 projection of the classical fermionic condensate, hidden in plain sight.